Cr4ckC4t/l2pivot/README.md

 There's a lot that could be said about this project - but i feel like i've commented the code good enough to at least convey the ideas.

-Unfortunately, i currently don't have any time to keep working on this tool but a library independant port to windows would be awesome.
+Unfortunately, i currently don't have any time to keep working on this tool but a library independent port to windows would be awesome.
 Also the mac masquerading solution isn't quite elegant.
 Oh and the "encryption" of the tunnel could obviously be improved (currently just XOR).

 ## Disclaimer